 Who We Are

-Since 2007, El Pueblo has been the Mississippi Gulf Coast’s primary provider of professional, low-cost humanitarian and family-based Immigration Legal Services.
+Since 2007, El Pueblo has been the MS Gulf Coast’s primary provider of professional, low-cost humanitarian and family-based Immigration Legal Services.

 We provide translation and interpretation services, English as a Second Language (ESL) and citizenship instruction, a family literacy program, domestic violence crisis intervention, a women’s empowerment group called Mujeres Unidas (Women United), and trauma counseling to victimss of domestic violence and other violent crimes.

-The Population We Serve
+Who We Serve

-A more recent migration wave not represented by these statistics, however, is that of youth under 18 years of age seeking sanctuary from rampant gang-based violence in their Central American home countries.
+A more recent migration wave has consisted of youth under 18 years of age seeking sanctuary from rampant gang-based violence in their Central American home countries.
 Hundreds of these “Unaccompanied Alien Children” (UAC) have been reunited by the federal government with family members in South Mississippi while awaiting removal proceedings.
 From October 2013 through February 2017, the federal government reportedly released 7,873 Unaccompanied Alien Children to sponsors in Mississippi, Louisiana, and Alabama (973 to Mississippi alone).

 With the addition of the Forest Extension, the large population of poultry plant workers and other agricultural workers who have made rural central Mississippi their home for decades now have access to the same high quality services.

 El Pueblo has represented clients from thirty-three different countries, and all of our full-time staff speak more than one language.
-In the last year, 100% of our clients were from underserved populations.
+In the last year, 100% of our clients were from under-served populations.
 Three percent (3%) were Asian; 7% were Black/ Caribbean; 90% were Latino; 100% were immigrants/ refugees/ asylum seekers; and over 90% had limited English.